pantheon-systems/documentation/source/_docs/sites.md

 With the Export tool, you can export the database or files from an environment to use in local development or a migration process.
 These exports are available for 365 days from the time of creation.

 ###Wipe
-Use this tool if you need to completely wipe database and files for an environment.
-Wiping completely resets the database and files and you will lose all data.
+Use this tool if you need to completely wipe your database and files for an environment.
+Wiping completely resets the database and files and you will lose all content for that specific environment.
+For example, if you wipe the Dev environment, Test and Live are not affected.
+You will then need to either import the database and files from a backup, clone them from another environment, or re-install Drupal or WordPress.

  To get your site back online, you will need to either re-import, or re-run install.php.

 Learn more about the [Pantheon Workflow](/docs/pantheon-workflow/).